How to write a business plan

 What is a business plan?

 A business plan is a document in which you describe the plans for your business.
-In it, you put details about you as an entrepreneur.
+In it, you include details about yourself as an entrepreneur.
 You describe what your business idea is and how you will make this idea a success.
 This also includes a financial plan, because you want to know how much starting up your business will cost and whether you will make money from it.

 Why make a business plan?